mbari-org/mbari_wec_template_py/README.md

 ## Example

-(Coming Soon) An example using this interface in the tutorial:
+(Coming Soon) An example using this interface can be found in the tutorial:
 [Linear Damper Example (Python)](https://osrf.github.io/buoy_entrypoint/Tutorials/ROS2/PythonLinearDamperExample.md)